dotnet/docs/docs/standard/serialization/system-text-json-use-dom-utf8jsonreader-utf8jsonwriter.md

 * <xref:System.Text.Json.JsonDocument> provides the ability to build a read-only DOM by using `Utf8JsonReader`.
 The JSON elements that compose the payload can be accessed via the <xref:System.Text.Json.JsonElement> type.
 The `JsonElement` type provides array and object enumerators along with APIs to convert JSON text to common .NET types. `JsonDocument` exposes a <xref:System.Text.Json.JsonDocument.RootElement> property.
 For more information, see [Use JsonDocument for access to data](#use-jsondocument-for-access-to-data) later in this article.

-* `JsonNode` and the classes that derive from it in the `System.Text.Json.Node` namespace provide the ability to create a mutable DOM.
+* `JsonNode` and the classes that derive from it in the `System.Text.Json.Nodes` namespace provide the ability to create a mutable DOM.
+The JSON elements that compose the payload can be accessed via the `JsonNode`, `JsonObject`, `JsonArray`, `JsonValue`, and <xref:System.Text.Json.JsonElement> types.
 For more information, see [Use JsonNode for access to data](#use-jsonnode-for-access-to-data) later in the article.

+Either `JsonDocument` or `JsonNode` can be used to work with a DOM.
+Consider the following factors when choosing between them:

+* Only the `JsonNode` DOM can be changed after it's created.
+* The `JsonDocument` DOM provides slightly faster access to its data.

 :::zone-end

-:::zone pivot="dotnet-6-0,dotnet-5-0,dotnet-core-3-1"
+:::zone pivot="dotnet-5-0,dotnet-core-3-1"
+<xref:System.Text.Json.JsonDocument> provides the ability to build a read-only Document Object Model (DOM) by using `Utf8JsonReader`.
+The DOM provides random access to data in a JSON payload.
+The JSON elements that compose the payload can be accessed via the <xref:System.Text.Json.JsonElement> type.
+The `JsonElement` type provides array and object enumerators along with APIs to convert JSON text to common .NET types. `JsonDocument` exposes a <xref:System.Text.Json.JsonDocument.RootElement> property.
+For an alternative that creates a mutable DOM, see the [].NET 6 version of this article](system-text-json-use-dom-utf8jsonreader-utf8jsonwriter.md?pivots=dotnet-6-0).
+:::zone-end

 <xref:System.Text.Json.Utf8JsonReader> is a high-performance, low allocation, forward-only reader for UTF-8 encoded JSON text, read from a `ReadOnlySpan<byte>` or `ReadOnlySequence<byte>`.
 The `Utf8JsonReader` is a low-level type that can be used to build custom parsers and deserializers.
 The <xref:System.Text.Json.JsonSerializer.Deserialize%2A?displayProperty=nameWithType> method uses `Utf8JsonReader` under the covers.
 The  `Utf8JsonReader` can't be used directly from Visual Basic code.
 For more information, see [Visual Basic support](system-text-json-how-to.md#visual-basic-support).

 <xref:System.Text.Json.Utf8JsonWriter> is a high-performance way to write UTF-8 encoded JSON text from common .NET types like `String`, `Int32`, and `DateTime`.
 The writer is a low-level type that can be used to build custom serializers.
 The <xref:System.Text.Json.JsonSerializer.Serialize%2A?displayProperty=nameWithType> method uses `Utf8JsonWriter` under the covers.